GPTP-workshop/gptp-workshop.github.io/schedule.md

 chair: Leonardo Trujillo

-- 12:00 Welcome and _Keynote_ by Holly Bik: XXX
+- 12:00 Welcome and _Keynote_ by Holly Bik: TBD
 - 13:00 Discussion about GP online and GP on social media
 - 14:00 Separation into four groups - you are in group defined by the day of your birthday modulo 4
 - 14:15 Discussion in four rooms: "What do we want to communicate?"